-Although the published literature reports no incidents of adverse events, such as those noted in the previous paragraph, in combat casualties in Afghanistan and Iraq, the potential exists for these events to occur.
-Combined with the more advantageous current pricing of generic ondansetron, its potential benefits versus the risks of promethazine make this a good time to reevaluate the preferred medication for nausea and vomiting in combat casualties.
+Although the published literature reports no incidents of adverse events, such as those noted above, in combat casualties in Afghanistan and Iraq, the potential exists for these events to occur.
+Combined with the more advantageous current pricing of generic ondansetron, its potential benefits versus the risks of promethazine make this a good time to re-evaluate the preferred medication for nausea and vomiting in combat casualties.

-The Case for Ondansetron
+The Case for ondansetron

-Ondansetron is used as an antiemetic with the FDA indications for treatment of nausea from cancer-related chemotherapy and radiation therapy and for postoperative nausea and vomiting (PONV).
-It is very commonly used off-label for various other causes of nausea and vomiting, including opioid use, migraine headache, and prepartum and intrapartum pregnancy-related nausea and vomiting, as well as undifferentiated acute nausea.^{4,13,33} It does not cause sedation or hypotension and has a favorable safety profile.34 In comparison with other agents, ondansetron has performed at least as well as droperidol, metoclopromide, prochloperazine, promethazine, and other 5-HT3 receptor antagonists and is at least as safe.^{1,4,33-39} This has been demonstrated in the prehospital, outpatient and inpatient settings, and in gravid and laboring women.
+Ondansetron is used as an antiemetic with the FDA indications for treatment of nausea from cancer related chemotherapy and radiation therapy, and for post-operative nausea and vomiting (PONV).
+It is very commonly used off-label for various other causes of nausea and vomiting, including opioid use, migraine headache, and prepartum and intrapartum pregnancy-related nausea and vomiting, as well as undifferentiated acute nausea .^{4,10,31} It does not cause sedation or hypotension and has a favorable safety profile.32 In comparison with other agents, ondansetron has performed at least as well as droperidol, metoclopromide, prochloperazine, promethazine, and other 5HT-3 receptor antagonists, and is at least as safe.^{1,4,31-38} This has been demonstrated in the pre-hospital, outpatient and inpatient settings, and in gravid and laboring women.

-In 2008, Braude and Crandall4 demonstrated that ondansetron was noninferior to promethazine as an antiemetic when treating undifferentiated nausea in the ED.
-Ondansetron had antiemetic and anxiolytic effects that were not significantly different than promethazine but caused significantly less sedation.
-Additionally, there were no reports of akathisia in the ondansetron group but a 3.3% rate in the promethazine group.4 A small, early comparison of ondansetron and promethazine in the treatment of hyperemesis gravidarum showed equivalence in the relief of nausea, weight gain, days of hospitalization, and total number of doses of medication.38
+In 2008, Braude demonstrated that ondansetron was noninferior to promethazine as an antiemetic when treating undifferentiated nausea in the ED.
+Ondansetron had antiemetic and anxiolytic effects that were not significantly different to promethazine, but caused significantly less sedation.
+Additionally, there were no reports of akathisia in the ondansetron group but a 3.3% rate in the promethazine group.4 A small, early comparison of ondansetron and promethazine in the treatment of hyperemesis gravidarum showed equivalence in the relief of nausea, weight gain, days of hospitalization and total number of doses of medication.36

-Two separate systematic reviews published in 1999 compared ondansetron with metoclopromide or droperidol in the treatment of PONV.34,35 Cox35 demonstrated that compared to metoclopramide, 10mg, ondansetron, 4mg, had higher patient satisfaction and better treatment of nausea.
-The findings of Domino et al.34 were confirmatory, showing that ondansetron (1mg, 4mg, and 8mg) demonstrated essentially equivalent therapeutic effects to droperidol (0.625mg, 1mg, and 1.25mg) with no increase in the incidence of adverse effects.34 A 2014 head-to-head comparison of ondansetron, metoclopramide, and placebo for acute, undifferentiated nausea in the ED showed equivalence in patient satisfaction, effects, and side effects in all three arms.36 Of note, this study compared ondansetron, 4mg, to metoclopramide, 20mg, which is double the normal recommended dose of metoclopramide.
+Two separate systematic reviews published in 1999 compared ondansetron with metoclopromide or droperidol in the treatment of post-operative nausea and vomiting (PONV).^{32,33} Cox demonstrated that compared to metoclopramide 10mg, ondansetron 4mg had higher patient satisfaction and better treatment of nausea.
+Domino's findings were confirmatory, showing that ondansetron (1mg, 4mg, 8mg) demonstrated essentially equivalent therapeutic effects to droperidol (0.625mg, 1mg, 1.25mg) with no increase in the incidence of adverse effects.33 A 2014 head-to-head comparison of ondansetron, metoclopramide and placebo for acute, undifferentiated nausea in the ED showed equivalence in patient satisfaction, effects, and side effects in all three arms.34 Of note, this study compared ondansetron 4mg to metoclopramide 20mg, which is double the normal recommended dose of metoclopramide.

-Compared to other 5-HT3 antagonists (i.e., granisetron, tropisetron, and dolasetron), ondansetron was as effective for prophylaxis of PONV, but granisetron, when studied by Tang and Malone,40 was more effective than ondansetron in the treatment of postoperative nausea.
-Metaxari et al.41 found ondansetron equal to granisetron in control of PONV in thyroid surgery, but only for 6 hours compared to granisetron's 12 hours.
-Ondansetron, however, is far more commonly used, especially in the ED setting, than granisetron,2 and there are much more data and experience for its safe and effective use in that environment.
+Compared to other 5HT-3 antagonists (granisetron, tropisetron, and dolasetron) ondansetron was as effective for prophylaxis of PONV, but granisetron, when studied by Tang and Malone, was more effective than ondansetron in the treatment of post-operative nausea.38 Metaxari, et al, found ondansetron equal to granisetron in control of PONV in thyroid surgery, but only for six hours compared to granisetron's 12 hours.39 Ondansetron, however, is far more commonly used, especially in the ED setting, than granisetron,2 and there is much more data and experience for its safe and effective use in that environment.